fluent/fluent-bit-docs/installation/linux/redhat-centos.md

 ## Install on Redhat / CentOS

 Fluent Bit is distributed as **td-agent-bit** package and is available for the latest stable CentOS system.
-This stable Fluent Bit distribution package is maintained by [Treasure Data, Inc](https://www.treasuredata.com).
+The following architectures are supported

+- x86_64
+- aarch64 / arm64v8

 ## Configure Yum